Code-Institute-Submissions/Half-the-group/README.md

 - Firefox
 - Opera

-I have also tested the page on different devices such as Ipad, Galaxy, Iphone.
+I have also tested the page on different devices such as Chromebook, MacBook, Ipad, Galaxy, Iphone.

 CSS code was tested here: https://jigsaw.w3.org/css-validator/#validate_by_input